 How do I get a white coat?

-During orientation, the Associate Director of Student Activities will fit you for a white coat.
+During orientation, the Director of Student Activities will fit you for a white coat.
 The university provides you with one complimentary white coat complete with a patch representing both your program and the institution.
 The university does not offer an alteration service.
 If you need to alter your sleeve length, for example, please take the coat to an alteration service.

 When will I receive my White Coat?

 White Coats will be in by the middle of September.
 Your time and place to pick up your white coat will be announced to you via e-mail.
 Please make sure to check your e-mail to see when and where you will pick up your coat.

 Will I be given invitations to the ceremony to distribute to family and friends?

 All participants are given invitations to give out to family and friends.
 Unfortunately, extra invitations will not be available.
 A student that wishes to have more invites is encouraged to talk to their fellow classmates to see if anyone has extras.
 Remember, an invitation is just that – an invite to the ceremony.
 This is not a ticketed event so attendees do not need an invite to be allowed into the venue.